 Uruguay is one of the few countries in the region that applies corporate taxes according to the source principle: investments located and activities performed outside the Uruguayan territory are not subject to taxation, regardless of (i) nationality, domicile or residence of the parties participating in the transactions, and (ii) the place where the agreements are executed.
-A major tax reform in force since July 2007 ratified this principle.
-The main purpose of the reform was to restructure the taxation of resident individuals, which was again reviewed in 2011, taxing income derived from holding movable capital (regardless of its source).
+The main purpose of 2007 tax reform was to restructure the taxation of resident individuals, which was again reviewed in 2011, taxing income derived from holding movable capital -regardless of its source-.

 The tax system is structured on the concept of residence.

 Legal entities are deemed to be resident in Uruguay when they are incorporated according to local legislation.

 Individuals are deemed to be residents:

-- If they remain in Uruguayan territory for a period of over 183 days during the calendar year (except when residence in other country can be justified). - When their basis of activity (centre of economic interest) or their centre of vital interest (habitual residence of their family) is in Uruguay.
+- If they remain in Uruguayan territory for a period of over 183 days during the calendar year (except when residence in another country can be justified). - When their basis of activity (centre of economic interest) or their centre of vital interest (habitual residence of their family) is in Uruguay.

-Additionally, regulations issued in October 2016 established that if the individual has an investment in Uruguay that complies with one of the following conditions, then he will be considered resident for tax purposes (for having its centre of economic interests in Uruguay), unless he/she proves his/her fiscal residence in other country:
+Additionally, the regulations establish that if the individual has an investment in Uruguay that complies with one of the following conditions, then he will be considered resident for tax purposes (for having its centre of economic interests in Uruguay), unless he/she proves his/ her fiscal residence in other country: